pyeventsourcing/eventsourcing/docs/topics/process.rst

 In this discussion, a "process application" is a :doc:`projection </topics/projections>` into an :doc:`event sourced application </topics/application>`.

-A process application may follow several others.
-A system of process applications can be defined by indicating which applications each will follow when the system is run.
+A process application may "follow" others.
 A process application projects the state of the applications it follows into its own state.
-The state of an application may be obtained using a notification log reader to obtain application state as a sequence of domain events.
-The projection itself is defined by the application's policy, which defines different responses to different types of domain events in terms of domain model operations.
+The state of an application may be obtained using a :doc:`notification log reader  </topics/notifications>` to obtain the state of the application as a sequence of domain events.
+The projection itself is defined by the application's policy, which defines responses to domain events in terms of domain model operations, causing new domain events to be generated.

+The processing of events is designed to be atomic, so that processing can progress or not, in a determinate manner, according to infrastructure availability.

+Hence, a reliable system of process applications can be defined by defining each application in turn, and by indicating which applications it follows.
+This definition of a system can be entirely independent of infrastructure.

 Process application